Wild inference for wild SVARs with application to volatility-based IV: Introduction

 The paper is structured as follows.
-Section \ref{sec:model} discusses the setup and the novel identification idea.
-Section \ref{sec:estimation} provides the estimation and inference algorithms with the corresponding theorems.
-Section \ref{sec:dsge} discusses the DSGE experiment.
-Section \ref{sec:monetaryshock} has an empirical application to US monetary policy.
+Section \ref{sec:model} discusses the setup.
+Section \ref{sec:estimation} provides the estimation and inference algorithms along with the corresponding theorems.
+Section \ref{sec:applicationDWB} discusses the uses of DWB.
+Section \ref{sec:symandempirics} summarizes the simulation evidence and an empirical application to US monetary policy.
 Section \ref{sec:conclusion} concludes.
-All the proofs and additional figures are provided in the appendix.
+All theorem proofs are provided in the Appendix.
+The Supplementary Appendix contains a technical lemma, additional figures, additional simulation designs, and details about data collection for the empirical illustration.